 This step requires several entities.
 First, design a clock divider (clk\div.vhd) that converts the 50 MHz clock on the board to a 1000 Hz (1ms) clock with any duty cycle you want.
-Next, design the clock generator (clk\gen.vhd), which will count 1000 Hz clock pulses (each is 1 millisecond) while the button is pressed down until 1000ms have elapsed, at which point it will output (i.e. generate) a single clock pulse with the same width as the 1000 Hz clock period.
+Next, design the clock generator (clk\gen.vhd), which will count 1000 Hz clock pulses (each is 1 millisecond) while the button is pressed down until 1000ms have elapsed, at which point it will output (i.e. generate) a single clock pulse based on the 1000 Hz clock (i.e., the output clock will be high for one 1000 Hz clock period).
 You are free to implement the clock generator architecture however you like, as long as the entity doesn't change from the provided file and as long as it uses the clock divider.
 Feel free to add additional entities that you may require.